TryMala/TryMala/content/english/terms-conditions.md

 5.4 If any automatic charge of an Installment or the Total Amount Due fails, you are required to make the required payment immediately.

-### Pay Later
+**B2B Pay Later**

-5.5 By selecting our Pay Later payment option at the checkout page, you authorize us to charge the eligible card you added and provided to us at checkout (or which you later provide to us) over time on the Billing Date for the Products Amount.
+5.5 By selecting our B2B Pay Later payment option at the checkout page, you authorize us to charge the eligible card you added and provided to us at checkout (or which you later provide to us) over time on the Billing Date for the Products Amount.

 5.6 The Billing Date, and Products Amount we will charge, will be shown on the Website before you complete your purchase.